 - In-prison educational programs

 Distance learning can be difficult for prisoners to obtain.
-This page includes a list of our favorite correspondence schools that offer paper-based programs.
+This page includes a list of our favorite print-based correspondence course programs that offer paper-based programs.

-With no access to the internet, distance learning can be difficult for prisoners to obtain.
-We’ve compiled a list of our favorite correspondence schools that offer paper-based formats that are accessible to prisoners.
+With no access to the internet, distance learning can be difficult for prisoners to pursue.
+We’ve compiled a list of the best correspondence schools that offer paper-based formats that are accessible to prisoners.

-The following schools offer undergraduate programs with a wide variety of courses available:
+The following schools offer undergraduate programs with a wide variety of courses available.
+Again, all programs offer print-based correspondence courses for inmates.

 Graduate Correspondence Programs for Prisoners